Blueberry Muffins

 Instructions

-2. Sift flour, baking soda, baking powder, and salt together in a large bowl.
+- Sift 12 1/2 oz cake flour, 1 tsp baking soda, 2 tsp baking powder, and a heavy pinch of salt together in a large bowl.
 Set aside.

-3. In another bowl, whisk sugar, oil, egg, and yogurt.
-Add dry ingredients.
-Reserve 1 tablespoon of dry mix and toss with blueberries.
-Stir batter for 10 counts.
-Add 1 cup blueberries and stir 3 more times.
-Reserve remaining 1/2 cup berries.
+- In another bowl, whisk 1 cup sugar, 1/2 cup vegetable oil, 1 egg, and 1 cup yogurt until smooth.
+Reserve 1 tbsp of the dry mix and toss with the blueberries.
+Add remaining dry ingredients to the wet mixture and stir for 10 counts.
+Fold in 1 cup blueberries with 3 more stirs.
+Reserve remaining 1/2 cup berries for topping.

-4. Using an ice cream scoop, portion batter into greased muffin tins.
-Top with remaining berries and a sprinkle of sugar, pressing lightly.
+- Using an ice cream scoop, portion batter into greased muffin tins.
+Top each with reserved berries and a sprinkle of sugar, pressing lightly.

 Tips